Gestalt Principles in UI Design

 >><<>>>><<>

 For example, we use the floppy disk to associate a button with a saving function.
-It is prevalent in most applications today as people from the older generation can associate the floppy disk as a medium to save files.
-However, this shared past experience is lost in the newer generation, which results in interesting questions like this: Millennials Think The ‘Save Icon’ In Excel Is A Vending Machine Dispensing A Soda.
+It works in most applications today because the older generation associates the floppy as a medium for files.
+However, this shared past experience is lost in the newer generation — see Millennials Think The 'Save Icon' In Excel Is A Vending Machine Dispensing A Soda.